hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-virtual-network-in-hpe-greenlake-for-private-cloud.md

 ---
 ## Introduction

-HPE GreenLake for private cloud is designed to deliver and help manage a private cloud.
+HPE GreenLake for private cloud is: designed to deliver and help manage a private cloud.
 Available on the HPE GreenLake Central platform, the HPE GreenLake for private cloud is

 * An HPE designed, implemented, owned, and operated private cloud that is deployed at a customer site
 * Offered as a consumption-based service that enables customers to better align costs to outcomes
-* An intuitive self-service portal UI to create and manage private cloud services such as compute, storage, and network (example described in this blog)
+* An intuitive self-service portal UI used to create and manage private cloud services such as compute, storage, and network (example described in this blog)

-This blog focuses explains the steps to create a virtual network with a static IP pool and DHCP using NSX-T, network virtualization, and a security platform that enables the virtual cloud network in HPE GreenLake for private cloud.
+This blog post explains the steps to create a virtual network with a static IP pool and DHCP using NSX-T, network virtualization, and a security platform that enables the virtual cloud network in HPE GreenLake for private cloud.

 ## Understanding private cloud networking